 - Pulse Veterinary Specialists & Emergency (24 Hours) – Sherwood Park

 It is extremely important that once you have collected a wild animal you arrange to bring it to care.
 Do not attempt to treat wildlife on your own.
-Most wild animals are protected by law, and having them in captivity without a special permit could result in prosecution.
+WILDNorth has the ability to provide the topmost care for wildlife.
+Additionally, most wild animals are protected by law, and having them in captivity without a special permit could result in prosecution.

-Here are a few tips for collecting animals and birds:
+Here are a few tips for collecting mammals and birds:

 - You may need leather gloves, eye protection, an old towel or sheet, and a box/carrier/crate for transport.

 - Please note that the type of box you put the wild animal in is extremely important!
-A bird must be able to turn around in the box without damaging any of its feathers (many birds of prey depend on their tail feathers to help them hover while hunting).
+A bird must be able to turn around in the box without damaging any of its feathers (feather integrity is very important for birds, ex: many birds of prey depend on their tail feathers to help them hover while hunting).
 Damaged feathers can make the difference between spending two weeks in rehabilitation versus six months!